Michael Reagon, Assistant Professor

 Lima, OH 45804

 Dr. Reagon joined the faculty at OSU Lima in Autumn 2012.
 His teaching and research focus on ecology, plant biology and evolution.
-He worked for four years in the hazardous waste removal industry before returning to graduate school at Ohio State, where he completed his Ph.D. under the direction of Dr. Allison Snow.
-Dr. Reagon comes to Ohio State Lima after a three-year post-doc at the University of Massachusetts Amherst.
+He worked for four years in the hazardous waste removal industry before returning to graduate school at Ohio State, where he completed his Ph.D. under the direction of Dr. Allison Snow, followed by a post-doctoral position at the University of Massachusetts Amherst.

 Reagon, M. and A.A.
 Snow.
 2006.
 Cultivated Helianthus annuus (Asteraceae) as a genetic “bridge” to weedy sunflower populations in North America.
 American Journal of Botany 93: 127-133.